The continuum limit of some products of random matrices associated with renewing flows: Introduction

+Equations (\ref{growthRateForDis2}-\ref{varianceForDis2}) essentially reproduce formulae obtained previously by Chetrite {\em et al.} for the two-dimensional Kraichnan model; see their sections 4.4 and 4.5 \cite{CDG}.
+Interestingly, Formula (\ref{growthRateForDis2}) also appears in connection with Anderson's model at zero energy and the Dirac equation with a random mass \cite{DG,ST,RT}.
+On the purely mathematical level, the study of the large-deviation statistics in all these models reduces to the same spectral problem (\ref{perturbedSpectralProblem}); as we shall see, the only difference is that, in our model, the parameter $k$ assumes {\em real} rather than {\em imaginary} values.

-where $\boldsymbol{\mathsf{K}}$ and $\boldsymbol{\mathsf{E}}$ are the complete elliptic integrals of the first and second kind respectively, evaluated at $k$, and $q$ is the corresponding nome.
-The fact that the parameter $k$ appears in these formulae as the {\em modulus} of the elliptic integrals gives some confidence that its introduction may indeed be the ``right'' way of relating our spectral problem to that for $\Delta_K$.
+The fact that the parameter $k$ appears in formulae (\ref{growthRateForDis2}-\ref{varianceForDis2}) as the {modulus} of the elliptic integrals gives some confidence that its introduction may indeed be the ``right'' way of relating our spectral problem to that for $\Delta_K$.
 Plots of

 and of its Legendre transform